 Between 1922 and 1953, he painted murals in Mexico City, San Francisco, New York City, Detroit, Chapingo, and many more places.

-He had numerous marriages and children during his life.
+The Mexican painter had numerous marriages and children during his life.
 Frida was his fourth wife.
 Due to the importance to the art history in the country, the Mexican government declared his work as “monumentos historicos”.

 He holds the record for the highest price at an auction by a Latin American Artist.
 His painting The Rivals, sold for $9.76 million.

-He was an atheist, and you could see it in his paintings.
+Considered one of the best Mexican muralists, Diego was an atheist, and you could see it in his paintings.
 In one mural, for example, a man holds a sign “God Does Not Exist”.
 Despite controversies, he refused to remove the inscription.
 The painting didn’t see the light of the day for nine years until he accepted to remove the inscription.

 Masterpiece: Man at the Crossroads

 Originally commissioned to grace the lobby of 30 Rockefeller Plaza, the mural first appeared at the Rockefeller Center in New York City.
-The painting shows the contrast between capitalism and communism.
+The modern art painting shows the contrast between capitalism and communism.
 But because the mural shows Lenin, the Rockefeller family later asked him to remove it.

 Diego refused it, and after the Rockefeller destroyed the mural, he painted it in Mexico.
 Only black and white photos remain of the original mural, and he used them to paint the mural, this time under the name “Man, Controller of the Universe”.